THE BELL & HOWELL 2709

 Bell & Howell Company, Chicago, Illinois 1927

 The Bell & Howell Company was formed in Wheeling, Illinois in 1907, by Donald Joseph Bell, a motion picture promoter and projectionist and Albert Summers Howell, an engineer and machinist.
-Both had worked together prior to this, repairing motion picture machines and this continued under the new company.
+Both had previously worked together, repairing motion picture machines and this would continue under the new company.
 During this period, Chicago, New Jersey, New York and to some degree Jacksonville, Florida, became the earliest areas of motion picture production before the migration of filmmakers to Hollywood.

 Bell & Howell's first 35mm motion picture camera, the Model A from 1907